curiousquantumelephant777/Coherent-Microtubule-Manifolds/README.md

-# Coherent-Microtubule-Manifolds
+# 🧬 Coherent-Microtubule-Manifolds

 ## Core Hypothesis
 I propose that reduced external electromagnetic 'static' (as seen in certain delocalized states, e.g., Williams Syndrome or acute effects of phenethylamines) allows for superior phase-locking ($\pi$-bond stacking/delocalization) between the microtubule lattice (Orch-OR interpretation) and the hypothesized background oscillating quantum geometric field.
+I was inspired by reading the ORCH-OR framework for quantum consciousness.
+I realized that the brain isn't a linear standard processer, but possibly a quantum parallel one.

 ## The Three Pillars of Resonance